Twilight4/debian-setup/README.md

 ## Personal User System Configuration Bootstrap scripts
-The script automates the installation of user packages and configures system settings and services.
+These scripts automate the installation of user packages and configuration of system settings and services.
 It streamlines the setup process, saving time and effort for system administrators and power users and ensuring a consistent and efficient setup experience across multiple systems.

 ### Warning
 I recommend utilizing the CachyOS calamares installation of Arch Linux (No Desktop) and unchecking the X-System and (in my case) intel-ucode packages categories